 My name is Marcy Trent Long.
-Eight Million was co-produced by Sam Bekemans.
+Eight Million was co-produced by Sam Colombie.
 Audio production by Carsten and Annabat Martens of Aya Recording Studio.
 Graphic design by Kinsey Long.

 A special thanks to Keon Lee, Daniel Suen, and our partners at chinadialogue: Isabel Hilton, Charlotte Middlehurst, Huang Lushan and Christopher Davy.